NnajiChimuanya/klever-backend/README.md

 ### POST: `/users/bet`

-Requires the users Address, private amount and how much they want to bet in the request body
+Requires the users Address, private amount and how much they want to bet in the request body.
+This maps the user,s profile to their wallet, and this uses the `Transfer` call from the SDK to initiate transactions between wallets.

 ```
 app.post("/user/bet", async (req, res) => {